-- The student will have an awareness of the various legislation, regulations, and standards that pertain to loaders. - The student will be familiar with the roles and responsibilities of employers and employees as they relate to the operation of loaders. - The student will have an awareness of the importance of loader inspections and how to conduct the inspections safely. - The student will be familiar with safe operating procedures for loaders. - The student will be familiar with different types of loaders, their basic structural components, basic function, potential hazards while operating loaders and how to control those hazards. - The student will have be familiar with the use of loader attachments and potential hazards associated with loader attachments. - The student will have a basic understanding of the operation of the most common loaders.
+- The student should have an awareness of the various legislation, regulations, and standards that pertain to loaders. - The student should be familiar with the roles and responsibilities of employers and employees as they relate to the operation of loaders. - The student should have an awareness of the importance of loader inspections and how to conduct the inspections safely. - The student should be familiar with safe operating procedures for loaders. - The student should be familiar with different types of loaders, their basic structural components, basic function, potential hazards while operating loaders and how to control those hazards. - The student should have be familiar with the use of loader attachments and potential hazards associated with loader attachments. - The student should have a basic understanding of the operation of the most common loaders.